 Works in Progress

-"Selection, Productivity, and Medical Spending in Wellness Programs: Evidence from the Illinois Workplace Wellness Study" (with Damon Jones and David Molitor)
+"What Do Workplace Wellness Programs Do?
+Evidence from the Illinois Workplace Wellness Study" (with Damon Jones and David Molitor)

 "Driver Licensing Laws and Mortality: Evidence from a Regression Discontinuity Design" (with Jason Huh)